We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Matt and his cat

-before I hereby forfeit my "commentary innocence", one thing in advance:
+before I lose my "commentary innocence" here, let me say one thing upfront:

-I am aware that many users of this forum reject fragrances containing genuine animal ingredients on ethical grounds from the outset.
-I understand this very well because, unlike the extraction of musk glands from already dead deer, which are hunted primarily for their meat, the extraction of glandular secretions from live animals is certainly a very painful and questionable procedure, which I would like to make absolutely no blandishment at this point.
+I am aware that many users of this forum reject fragrances that contain real animal ingredients for ethical reasons.
+I completely understand this, because unlike the extraction of musk glands from already dead deer, which are primarily hunted for their meat, obtaining glandular secretions from living animals is certainly a very painful and questionable procedure that I do not want to sugarcoat at this point.

-Still, I have to admit that at least once in my life I wanted to know what real civet smells like, similar to how other people would like to try a lobster (not very nice for the animal either) or once risky and selfishly dashing along the highway with 300+ things in a rental sports car (not exactly the same, I know).
+Nevertheless, I must admit that I wanted to know at least once in my life what real civet smells like, just as other people want to try lobster (also not particularly pleasant for the animal) or want to recklessly and selfishly speed down the highway in a rental sports car at 300+ km/h (not exactly the same, I know).

-So at this point I would like to say "ashes on my head" and the promise to balance my karma account as soon as possible ;-)
+So here I preemptively say "ash on my head" and promise to balance my karma account soon. ;-)

-Today the much longed for "Civet Cat Chypre" finally arrived from Vancouver after a long odyssey (Matthew Meleg had placed my order with "surface mail" by mistake).
+Today, the eagerly awaited "Civet Cat Chypre" finally arrived after a long odyssey (Matthew Meleg had mistakenly sent my order via "surface mail") from Vancouver.

-Awe-inspiringly I opened the small beige package and looked at the simple but noble, flat glass flacon.
+With reverence, I opened the small beige package and looked at the simple yet elegant flat glass bottle.

-What would she smell like, the legendary "cat", whose scent was so often used in perfumes from times gone by?
+How would the legendary "cat" smell, whose scent was so often used in perfumes from times past?

-Having read the terms "cat's pee" and "urine" in various reviews of other fragrances containing civet (or its synthetic variant), I pressed the atomizer death-defyingly, albeit a little anxiously, and aimed at my right elbow with narrowed eyes.
+After I had read the terms "cat pee" and "urine-like" in various reviews of other fragrances containing civet (or its synthetic variant), I bravely, albeit a bit apprehensively, pressed the sprayer and aimed with squinted eyes at my right elbow.

 The surprise came promptly, but completely different than expected.
-What I found there, hidden between all kinds of loud, soapy and flowery notes, penetrated my nose, reminding me of grated Parmigiano reggiano.
-Admittedly, not a fragrance that seems particularly desirable in a perfume, but had I just feared that my cats might react hostilely to the supposed intruder, I now wondered, confused for a moment, whether I wouldn't attract mice instead.
+What crept into my nose, hidden among all the loud, soapy-floral notes, vaguely reminded me of grated Parmigiano Reggiano.
+Admittedly, not a scent that seems particularly desirable in a perfume, but just as I had feared that my cats might react hostilely to the supposed intruder, I now found myself briefly confused, wondering if I might instead attract mice.

-Now, after 4 hours, I think the tonka bean and the wood notes are in the foreground and the "cat" purrs along quite juicily.
-It smells "cuddly" and "cosy" and invites you to relax.
-I like the smell on my skin very much and have the impression that the scent is now much closer to my body and "more personal" and does not radiate as extremely as at the beginning.
+Now, after 4 hours, I find that the tonka bean and wood notes are in the foreground, and the "cat" purrs quite lushly along.
+It smells "cozy" and "comfortable" and invites relaxation.
+I really like the scent on my skin and have the impression that the fragrance is now significantly closer to the body and "more personal" and no longer radiates as extremely as it did at the beginning.

-I have tried the perfume very carefully and used only a single spray, which I will probably continue to do in the future, as I think that it is quite sufficient to be able to perceive the fragrance well by itself, but at the same time to spare others who may actually have a "cat pee" association
+I have tried the perfume very cautiously and used only a single spray, which I will likely continue to do in the future, as I think it is completely sufficient to perceive the scent well while also being considerate of others who might actually have a "cat pee" association.

-Fun Fact at the end: The smell of female genitalia associated with Matthew Meleg is something I (after all, I am the owner of female genitalia myself) cannot comprehend.
-A soft (synthetic) musk, as I remember it in a 90s bottling of "Clair de Musc" by Serge Lutens and in "Kingdom" by Alexander McQueen, would be a more apt olfactory double.
-It was precisely the latter fragrance that brought an American friend the astonished (unfortunately widely audible) exclamation "Whoa!
-Smells like my fingers after prom night back then Of course, we left the perfumery immediately and under the disturbed eyes of some people within earshot..
+Fun fact to conclude: I cannot relate to the scent of female genitalia that Matthew Meleg associates with it (after all, I am a holder of female genitalia myself).
+A soft (synthetic) musk, like the one I remember from a 90s bottle of "Clair de Musc" by Serge Lutens and in "Kingdom" by Alexander McQueen, would be a more accurate scent double.
+The latter fragrance once elicited a bewildered (unfortunately quite audible) exclamation from an American friend: "Whoa!
+Smells like my fingers after prom night back then."
+Naturally, we promptly left the perfume shop under the disturbed gazes of some bystanders within earshot...

 13 Comments